PDF of PGY2 oncology program overview

 - Review article

-Staffing will be incorporated into the residency experience with weekend shifts that provide the resident will experiences in both inpatient and outpatient.
-The PGY2 residents will be asked to staff 12 weekends (which includes 1 minor holiday weekend) PLUS 1 major holiday (Thanksgiving, Christmas, or New Year’s).
+Staffing will be incorporated into the residency experience with weekend and weekday shifts that provide the resident wthl experiences in both inpatient and outpatient.
+The PGY2 residents will be asked to staff 16 weekends (which includes 1 minor holiday weekend) PLUS 1 major holiday (Thanksgiving, Christmas, or New Year’s).
 Inpatient staffing will be in a hospital setting and outpatient staffing will be at the cancer center infusion pharmacy.
-There is the possibility of a weekday staffing component during certain rotations.
+Some of the weekend staffing component maybe incorporated into weekday staffing as determined by residency director/preceptors.
 This would be inpatient staffing after rotation, one day per week, to allow the resident to gain more experience with chemotherapy order validation and to experience the differences between weekday and weekend staffing.
 The resident will get 13 paid days for holidays and 12 sick days for the academic year.
 Vacation time will be in accordance with GME rules and will be defined as 20 days of vacation PLUS 5 days for professional leave to attend meetings or conferences.

 The residents will have the opportunity to attend various professional meetings throughout the year.
 Residents receive an annual travel stipend that is variable based on available funding.
 In the past, residents have received a set stipend for the year which they can use at their discretion for registration, travel, accommodations, etc. Any costs that exceed the travel stipend will be the responsibility of the resident.
 Residents are encouraged to attend a specialty meeting (e.g. Hematology/Oncology Pharmacists Association (HOPA)).
 Attendance at conference to present their research is mandatory.